0x1eef/test-cmd.rb/README.md

 test-cmd.rb is a Go-inspired, object-oriented interface for running commands on UNIX-like systems, in the spirit of Go's `os/exec`.
-A command is built up and then spawned so its standard output and error streams, process ID, and exit status are captured in the background.
-Predicates, callbacks, and process control cover the common cases with a small and dependency-free API.
+A command can be built by chaining multiple method calls that impact different command attributes.
+The environment the command executes with can be set, its standard input stream can be written to, and the standard output and standard error streams are captured so the parent process can read them.

 ## Install